anuragjain67/anuragjain67.github.io/_drafts/problem-with-multithreading-in-python.md

 * The one-to-one model creates a separate kernel thread to handle each user thread.
 * One-to-one model overcomes the problems listed above involving blocking system calls and the splitting of processes across multiple CPUs.
 * However the overhead of managing the one-to-one model is more significant, involving more overhead and slowing down the system.
-* Most implementations of this model place a limit on how many threads can be created.
-* Linux and Windows from 95 to XP implement the one-to-one model for threads.

 {% include figure.html path="posts/threads_onetoone.jpg" caption="Figure 3 - One to one" %}